DrSridharPalle/Course-1-Deep-Learning-Mastery-Build-Your-AI-Foundation/README.md

 #### Steps to Run on Google Colab:
 1. **Upload the Course Folder to Google Drive**:
    - Extract the ZIP file you downloaded from GitHub.
-   - Open [Google Drive](https://drive.google.com/) and create a new folder (e.g., `Deep_Learning_Course`).
+   - Open google drive on your machine and copy the unzipped course folder here.
-   - Upload the extracted course folder into this new folder in Google Drive.
-Ensure the folder structure remains intact.
+   - Ensure the folder structure remains intact.

 2. **Open the Notebook from Google Drive**:
    - Navigate to your Google Drive using a web browser.